betaglot/plantabeta/docs/reference/Route/RouteProblem/Overview.md

-# Route Problem
+# Via Problem

 Define the Area to be filled

-The RouteProblem is a lot smaller than the RouteSolution
+The ViaProblem is a lot smaller than the ViaSolution

-The RouteProblem is thought about at RouteStart
+The ViaProblem is thought about at ViaStart

-RouteStart is a Location
+ViaStart is a Location

-RouteStartTime
+ViaStartTime

 ## Set